 Having and using a credit card can help you build credit, but it’s difficult to get approved for a credit card when you have a low credit score, which is where secured credit cards become useful.
 Unlike a typical unsecured credit card, where you are given a credit line based on your credit alone, you can open a secured credit card by depositing money, which becomes your credit limit.

-If you carry a large amount of debt compared to your available credit, your score can suffer.
-In fact, credit utilization accounts for 30% of your credit score.
-So, if your total credit card available credit is $10,000, and you’re currently using $8,000 of it, paying down those balances can increase your score.
+Your score can suffer if you carry a large amount of debt compared to your available credit.
+Credit utilization accounts for 30% of your credit score.
+So, if your total available credit on all of your credit cards is $10,000, and you’re currently using $8,000 of it, paying down those balances can increase your score by decreasing your total credit utilization.

 This way, you never have to worry about forgetting your payment.
 You can also make additional payments during the month if you plan on paying more than the minimum.